stefanpejcic/domain-monitor/README.md

 1. Fork repository
 2. Add your domains to `domains.txt`.
 3. Optional: If you want a status page, create Gitub Page
-4. That’s it—no extra configuration needed.
+4. That's it.

 The workflow will:

 * Run automatically **almost every mininute** (or you can trigger it manually).
-* Check the expiration dates of your listed domains.
+* Check daily: WHOIS expiration date, SSL expiration date, Nameservers.
+* Check every time: A record, HTTP response time, Status code.

 <table border="0">
  <tr>